krystianbajno/phishlookup/README.md

 - Repeated Characters
 - All Possible Deletions

-Supports Custom TLDs and Dictionary Integration!
+Supports Punycode, Custom TLDs and Dictionary Integration.

-# FAQ
+# Credits

-Q: Does this tool detect domains with special characters like Turkish letters or punycode?

-A: Yes, Phishlookup is fully equipped to handle punycode domains and special characters.

-Q: Can it identify typosquatting domains?

-A: Absolutely.
-The tool is designed to generate and detect common typosquatting variations.

-Q: What inspired the creation of this tool?

-A: This tool was inspired by [dnstwist](https://github.com/elceef/dnstwist) by [@elceef](https://github.com/elceef).
-Kudos to @elceef for their outstanding work!
-While dnstwist is excellent, Phishlookup aims to be more extensible and incorporate additional methods for domain permutations.
+This tool was inspired by [dnstwist](https://github.com/elceef/dnstwist) by [@elceef](https://github.com/elceef).

-# Contributing
-Contributions are welcome!
-Feel free to submit issues, feature requests, or pull requests to improve the tool.

 # License
 Phishlookup is licensed under the MIT License.